 Horizontal Carousel Systems vs. Vertical Carousel Storage Systems

-Vertical carousel retrieval units are an Automated Storage & Retrieval System (ASRS) that consists of a series of plastic bins mounted on a heavy duty oval track that rotates vertically to deliver parts or inventory.
+Vertical carousel retrieval units are an Automated Storage & Retrieval System (ASRS) that consists of a series of plastic bins mounted on a heavy duty oval track that rotates vertically to deliver order fulfillment.
 Vertical carousels use a computer system to control where parts or inventory is stored and can deliver parts or inventory to the operator on command.
 Vertical carousels provide one of the most efficient and productive means of warehouse storage retrieval on the market today.

 Horizontal carousel retrieval units rotate around horizontally on a track, where vertical carousel retrieval units rotate vertically.
 They offer a flexible integrated inventory management systems design that provides a high density storage solution in a distribution center or warehouse environment.
 Horizontal carousels are composed of a frame with horizontally rotating carriage of bins that are controlled by a computer system.
 It provides a high density storage and retrieval solution.
 Items or parts can be retrieved and delivered to the operator.

 Vertical carousels take full advantage of overhead space and can save you up to 70% more floor space when compared to conventional static storage.
 Operator productivity is increased by up to two-thirds by eliminating the old "walk, search, stock, store" method of material handling.

 Vertical carousels bring items to the picker via the shortest route possible, and provide a well-lit work area, offering reduced labor worker fatigue and error.
 Items are kept out of sight and stored within the carousel, adding security and safety.
 Workers won't have to climb, stretch or bend to retrieve items because vertical carousels deliver items conveniently to the carousel's pick station, providing one of the most efficient and productive means of storage retrieval on the market today.